 This letter describes the relationship between The Hobbit and The Lord of the Rings, and explains the differences in their tone and style.
-It describes the importance of Tolkien’s invented languages, his love of myth and fairy-tale, his dislike of allegory and his desire to create an English mythology.
-There is also an explanation of the nature of Hobbits and Wizards.
+It describes the central importance of his invented languages, his love of myth and fairy tale, his dislike of allegory and his desire to create an English mythology.
+There is also an explanation of the nature of hobbits and wizards.

 W.H.
 Auden at Christ Church, Oxford, 1972